franciscoliu/zheyuanliu-personal-web/content/home/work-experience.md

     description: >-2
         Responsibilities include:

-        * Acted as teaching assistant for Python, JAVA and Operating System class, held office hours each week helping students with programming assignments and questions about the content from the lecture.
+        * Acted as teaching assistant for Python, JAVA and Operating System classes (3 different courses), held office hours each week helping students with programming assignments and questions about the content from the lecture.
         * Assisted Professor grade assignments, exams and gave feedback to students.